MagiilaYT/BoredAF/README.md

 Why hello there Idk what you expected to see here.

 Anywho this it the github page, I guess.
+I know nothing fun here just a normal old github page.

-Congrats you found it!!!!
-Well if you're here to steal the code its in the BoredAF.html file, but if your here to do something else that not that well have fun. :)
+Well congrats you found the BoredAF GitHub page!!!!
+Well if you're here to steal the code its in the index.html file, but if your here to do something else that is not stealing the code well have fun. :)

+Just remember I know where you live